BilalEssafi1/my-practice-repository/README.md

   - Unser Source click the drop-down menu und select Main.
   - Click on Save.
   - The page will automatically refresh, and you will receive a link to the deployed website.

+  How to Fork this project:
+- Log in to GitHub.
+- Go to the repository for this project: https://github.com/BilalEssafi1/project1-morocco-guide.
+- Click on the Fork button on the right hand corner.
+- Select "Create a new fork"

+  How to Clone this project:
+- Log in to GitHub.
+- Go to the repository for this project: https://github.com/BilalEssafi1/project1-morocco-guide.
+- Click the green Code button.
+- Under the "Clone" section, you will see the repository URL.
+You can choose between HTTPS, SSH, or GitHub CLI.
+- Click the clipboard icon next to the URL to copy the link.
+- Open the terminal in your code editor and change the working directory using the cd command to the location where you want to clone the repository.
+- Run the git clone command followed by the repository URL you copied, and press Enter.

 # Credits